Skip to content

 “We need much more complicated measurements for what kind of journalism resonates with people, and clicks only tell part of that story,” she said.
 “These direct conversations we're having with readers are such an important way to think in a much more nuanced way about what kind of coverage people want to see.”

-One newer program by The 51st that aims to continue those conversations is Community Connectors, an initiative that brings D.C. residents onto its staff as ambassadors for crucial and underrepresented reader groups in the district, serving as embedded liaisons between the editors and the people.
-These Connectors are not trained journalists, though they do learn journalistic practice as they write pieces for the 51st about their assigned communities.
+One program by The 51st that aims to continue those conversations is Community Connectors, an initiative that brings D.C. residents onto its staff as ambassadors for crucial and underrepresented reader groups in the district, serving as embedded liaisons between the editors and the people.
+These Connectors are not trained journalists, though they do learn journalistic practice as they write pieces for The 51st about their assigned communities.

-Dwayne Lawson-Brown is the 51st’s Community Connector assigned to D.C.
+Dwayne Lawson-Brown is The 51st’s Community Connector assigned to D.C.
 Natives, residents who were born and raised in the district.
 Raised in the city’s Southeastern quadrant, Lawson-Brown joined the 51st four months ago when they hosted an edition of “Ask A D.C.
 Native Live,” a trivia event based on the running column by Sturdivant Sani, and was enamoured by the outlet’s mission.

 “I fell in love with the idea that DC folks are covering DC news and having things be hyperlocal and very intentional in being connected to what is happening with and for DC,” they said.
 “So I asked, ‘How could I be involved?’”